How to Design an MVP for Your Startup

 Research is a time-consuming process that is rather resource-intensive.
 Nevertheless, it is a fundamental step that can predetermine the work that'll follow.

-It's common that in the course of research a designer realizes that the problem which was originally in the spotlight isn't the main problem at all.
+It's common that in the course of market research and UX discovery a designer realizes that the problem which was originally in the spotlight isn't the main problem at all.
 If this is the case, the designer and product team can shift focus to another aspect that might bring more value.

 Getting such insights is possible through investigation.
 A designer conducts a competitor analysis, carefully studying the existing solutions on the market and pointing out the strengths and weaknesses of competing products.
 They do user research as well to get vital insights, observe the niche trends and user behavior, hold interviews, and note what can be adopted and done better.
 As such, a product like CoNote can be really helpful in automating processes dealing with transcribing user interviews and allocating themes and keywords that are common with the help of AI.